Wind4Greg/BBS-Draft-Checks/README.md

 let pointSk = bls.PointG2.fromPrivateKey(sk); // Also properly formats curve point!
 ```

+## Hashing to the G1 Curve

+A key intermediate step needed below to create the generators in the group G1 is *hashing to an elliptic curve*.
+This is being standardized in [irtf draft: hash to curve](https://www.ietf.org/archive/id/draft-irtf-cfrg-hash-to-curve-16.html).
+The *noble* library (referenced above) provides this capability and runs tests against the test vectors from the draft.

+If you want to see a simple usage and test vector verification see the file [Hash2CurveCheckSimple.js](JavaScript/Hash2CurveCheckSimple.js).
+If you want to see every intermediate step checked against the full test vectors from the draft see the file [Hash2CurveCheck.js](JavaScript/Hash2CurveCheck.js).

 ## Creating Generators

 For the signature scheme a number of distinct generators in the group *G1* are required and the procedure for this is given in the *draft* section 4.1.
 The JavaScript file [BBSGenGenerators.js](JavaScript/BBSGenGenerators.js) is a **work in progress** implementation.